Is Pulse and HR the Same? Understanding Heart Rate and Pulse Measurement

 Q4: How often should I check my pulse?

 A4: If you're healthy and have no underlying conditions, occasional pulse checks are sufficient.
-However, those with known heart conditions or those monitoring their fitness levels might need more frequent monitoring.
+Still, those with known heart conditions or those monitoring their fitness levels might need more frequent monitoring.
 Regular checkups with your doctor remain crucial for a comprehensive assessment.

 Q5: Can stress affect my pulse rate?